elliottk/KMPAssessment-AG01/README.md

 ### Prerequisites

-- Android Studio (latest stable version)
+- **Android Studio** (latest stable version)
-- SQLDelight plugin (install via `Settings > Plugins`)
+- **SQLDelight plugin** (`Preferences > Plugins`)
-- Xcode (optional, for iOS testing)
+- **Xcode** (optional, for iOS builds)

-### Setup Instructions
+### How to Use

 1. Clone the repository and open it in Android Studio.
-2. Sync Gradle and build the project.
+2. Sync the Gradle project.
-3. Explore the `:shared` module to understand the architecture.
+3. Review the `:shared` module for MVI and data logic.
-4. Embed the `NewsListView` composable in your Compose screen (Android/iOS).
+4. Use the `NewsListView` composable in your Android or iOS Compose screen.
-5. Adjust `pageSize` and data loading logic through the ViewModel.
+5. Set the page size or trigger pagination via the ViewModel.
-6. Run tests in `shared/src/commonTest` to verify core functionality.
+6. Run unit tests under `shared/src/commonTest` to verify logic.

 ---

 ## Final Notes

-This component was developed with clarity, scalability, and cross-platform compatibility in mind.
-The shared module encapsulates the core logic, making it easy to extend, test, or integrate into new applications.
+This component was built with clarity, modularity, and multiplatform compatibility in mind.
+It demonstrates how MVI, Kotlin Multiplatform, and Compose can work together in a modern development workflow.

-If you're contributing or customizing the component, I recommend starting with the repository and ViewModel structure.
-For error handling, caching, and pagination behavior, those layers define most of the logic.
+If you're new to the codebase, I recommend exploring the repository and ViewModel classes in the `shared` module first—they represent the core business logic and UI flow.

 For questions about integrating or extending the component, please feel free to reach out via email or submit an issue in the repository.
-I'm happy to assist or provide further clarification if needed.
+I'm happy to support or collaborate further.